MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/9-exercise-set-up-helm-chart.md

 ## Configure the chart template files

-In this section, we'll go through each of the template files to set them up and add templating to them.
+In this section, you'll go through each of the template files to set them up and add templating to them.

-### Deployment
+### Create a Deployment

 1. Open the `kubernetes` folder in the left-hand side and navigate until you find the `deployment.yaml` file within the `templates` folder you just moved and click it